tyx2021/0xdeadbeef/forens/shrimpfriedrice/solve/README.md

 1. Upon initial inspection, there seem to be a lot of requests to a `/flag` endpoint.
 Each request shows a different flag so this must be a red herring (a distraction).
-2. After searching through the file I noticed many DNS requests for various subdomains of `reddshrimpandherring.com`.
-This looks like the traffic we are looking for (as hinted in the prompt).
+2. After searching through the file we find many DNS requests for various subdomains of `reddshrimpandherring.com`.
+This appears to be the traffic we are looking for (as hinted in the prompt).
 3. A lot of the DNS queries have a destination of 8.8.8.8.
 However, a subset have a destination for 18.217.1.57, which stands out like a **red** shrimp.
-4. We can apply the filter `dns and ip.dst==18.217.1.57` to only see DNS requests to this IP address.
+4. We can apply the filter `dns && ip.dst==18.217.1.57` to only see DNS requests to this IP address.
 5. If we extract each subdomain (everything before .reddshrimpandherring.com) and append them in the order they appear, we get: `ZGVhZHNocmx0c3NvIGEgNWhyMW1wIGZzMXNzMHIxczM/fQ==`
 6. Since Shrimp's restaurant is named Base-64 (so all his food would be encoded in base64) and this appears to be a base 64 encoded string, we can decode the string as base64 to obtain the flag.

 **Flag**: `deadshrimp{so a 5hr1mp fr13d th1s r1c3?}`